aiporre/whisk/README.markdown

         cd build
         cmake ..
         make
-7. copy build binaries to `whisk\bin\`.
+7. copy build binaries to `bin/`.
 If you are not in Windows, maybe it would be better to delete the content of that folder before proceeding.

 8. Install whisk package with:
     `pip install . `  or `python setup.py install`